 Inflation Rate in Canada averaged 3.14 percent from 1915 until 2022, reaching an all time high of 21.60 percent in June of 1920 and a record low of -17.80 percent in June of 1921.
 This page provides - Canada Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Canada Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Inflation Rate in Canada is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Canada to stand at 2.50 in 12 months time.
-In the long-term, the Canada Inflation Rate is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Inflation Rate in Canada is expected to be 6.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Inflation Rate is projected to trend around 2.50 percent in 2023 and 2.00 percent in 2024, according to our econometric models.